Explore the heathlands of the South Downs by following the 65 mile long Serpent Trail.

 A new updated version of the Serpent Trail guide is now available.

-Download your copy of the full Serpent Trail here
+Download your copy of the complete Serpent Trail here.

 The guide has also been split into handy sections

 - Stages 1-11

 Before you visit, download and read a Visitor’s Guide to the Serpent Trail

 - Information about the history of the heathland